Updated April 2026 · SEC DEF 14A data

 Chief Executive Officer at NVIDIA · Semiconductors

-Substantial compensation packages at this level are typical of senior executives at large public companies.
-The mix usually skews equity-heavy, with multi-year vesting schedules tying actual realized comp to forward performance.
+Compensation at this magnitude reflects either a senior-most C-suite role at a mega-cap public company or a specific high-equity-grant year (CEO transition, IPO unlock, multi-year award front-loading).
+Total comp tracks both base, equity, and incentive components separately on the proxy statement.
 The CEOPay executive page surfaces the per-year compensation history (where multi-year disclosure exists), the breakdown by award type, and the per-company context for the role.
 Cross-executive comparisons within a single company are most useful for understanding internal pay structure.

 Total Compensation

-Jensen Huang has earned $64.2M in cumulative total compensation across the 4 fiscal years of disclosure on file (2023–2026) as Chief Executive Officer at NVIDIA.
-That figure — the sum of every Summary Compensation Table entry the company has filed under SEC Regulation S-K Item 402 — is a defensible floor for an estimated net worth conversation: it is firmly in the eight-figure range; actual net worth is typically higher once vested-and-held stock appreciation and outside investments are included, and is sometimes lower if a meaningful share of pay was sold near grant to cover taxes.
+Jensen Huang has earned $165.5M in cumulative total compensation across the 5 fiscal years of disclosure on file (2022–2026) as Chief Executive Officer at NVIDIA.
+That figure — the sum of every Summary Compensation Table entry the company has filed under SEC Regulation S-K Item 402 — is a defensible floor for an estimated net worth conversation: it is into the nine-figure range, with actual net worth likely meaningfully higher once vested-and-held stock and personal investment returns are layered on top of the SEC-disclosed pay.
 Jensen Huang's actual net worth is not directly disclosed in SEC filings; it would require reconciling this cumulative pay with current beneficial ownership, prior open-market stock sales (reported on Form 4), exercised options, taxes paid, and personal investments outside the company.

 Beneficial ownership — the actual share count Jensen Huang controls — is disclosed separately in the same DEF 14A in the “Security Ownership of Certain Beneficial Owners and Management” table, with insider transactions reported on SEC Form 4 within two business days of any open-market trade.
 To estimate Jensen Huang’s current net worth from public filings alone, combine cumulative disclosed compensation above with current NVIDIA share count × share price, subtract option exercises and stock sales already reported on Form 4, then adjust for taxes (typically 35–50% of vested equity value at grant) and any disclosed personal investments.